JohnObama24/JohnObama24/README.md

-<h2 align="center">Hi 👋!
+<h2 align="center">HOLA 👋!
 My name is John Obama and I am a front-End developer And indie Game dev🦅🦅</h2>

 ###